Lyme Disease Testing

 - Cardiovascular symptoms are often present in Lyme patients.

 - MS and other autoimmune conditions such as lupus, Rheumatoid arthritis and Hashimoto’s.

-- Neuropsychiatric problems, like depression, anxiety, headaches, brain fog, mood swings, emotional lability, suicidal thoughts, and cognitive dysfunction .
+- Neuropsychiatric problems, like depression, anxiety, headaches, brain fog, mood swings, emotional lability, and cognitive dysfunction .
 Often exacerbated by not knowing what is causing the illness.